Codibre/fast-iterable/README.md

 ## But Why?

-When you're dealing with complex operations envolving lists with multiple items, you can fall int the need of transform, filter, perform a flat map or even take jsut some items from that list.
+When you're dealing with complex operations envolving lists with multiple items, you can fall in the need of transform, filter, perform a flat map or even take just some items from that list.
 In cases like that, if you're dealing with a pure array, one solution is to simply do something like this:

 ```typescript